-(5) Revolving Lines of Credit
+(5) Revolving Line of Credit

-On March 25, 2009, a credit facility with Bank of America was amended to extend the expiration date to March 24, 2010 and to lower the commitment from \$35 million to \$20 million, reflecting the Company's cash position and the fact that there had been no borrowings under the facility.
-In addition, changes were made to the pricing of the facility, including an increase in the unused commitment fee from 0.15% to 0.25% and an amendment of the interest rates.
-Loans under the facility bear interest at either (a) a rate equal to the highest of (i) the Federal Funds Rate plus 0.50%, (ii) LIBOR plus 1.0% and (iii) Bank of America's prime rate, plus an applicable margin; or (b) a rate equal to LIBOR plus an applicable margin.
+On March 22, 2010, a \$20 million credit facility with Bank of America was amended to extend the expiration date to March 22, 2012.
+The facility has an unused commitment fee of 0.25%, and loans under the facility bear interest at either (a) a rate equal to the highest of (i) the Federal Funds Rate plus 0.50%, (ii) LIBOR plus 1.0% and (iii) Bank of America's prime rate, plus an applicable margin; or (b) a rate equal to LIBOR plus an applicable margin.
 The applicable margin is dependent on the Company's consolidated leverage ratio and ranges from 0.75% to 1.25% for loans bearing interest at the rate described under (a) above and from 1.75% to 2.25% for loans bearing interest at the rate described under (b) above.
 Under the terms of the credit facility, the payment of cash dividends is prohibited, and there is one financial covenant (consolidated leverage ratio).
-On March 22, 2010, the facility was amended to extend the expiration date to March 22, 2012.
-The Company has had no borrowings under the facility.
+The Company has had no borrowings under the facility and was in compliance with the financial covenant ratio as of January 29, 2011.